SVM Introduction

 (source)

-• kernel: the kernel type $\phi$ used for generating the feature space
+: the kernel type $\phi$ used for generating the feature spacelearning_rate